cbaruselli/practical-programming-in-chemistry-exercises/Lecture02/README.md

 ### Create a `Personal Access Token` (PAT)

 Git will ask for your password when you clone a repository (next step).
-In order ot increase security, GitHub requires one to add a password that is different from your login password.
+In order to increase security, GitHub requires one to add a password that is different from your login password.
 For that, we can create a PAT like so:

 ⚠️ This is crucial for connecting to GitHub from your computer!